jonpanozzo/OpenELEC/README.md

 ####OpenELEC unVM Beta####
 Open Embedded Linux Entertainment Center (OpenELEC) is a small Linux distribution built from scratch as a platform to turn your computer into an XBMC media center.
 An unVM is different from a traditional VM in its ability to have direct I/O interaction with underlying physical hardware such as PCI and USB devices (video/audio devices, mice, keyboards, or even a [Flirc](http://flirc.tv "Flirc")).
 As an unVM, OpenELEC can now run on any unRAID 6 server that has capable hardware.
 No "install" required, just download and run!
 Now your unRAID server can also be your media player!

-After starting your OpenELEC unVM, you can access your media by adding files, selecting "root filesystem", and then browsing to "/unraid".
-From there, you will see all your user shares and can browse to where you want to add your relevant media content.
+After starting your OpenELEC unVM, you can access your media by adding files, selecting SMB (or another protocol you have enabled), and then browsing to your system/share.
 Enjoy!

 ####Host Requirements####
  - Processor / motherboard capable of Intel VT-d or AMD-Vi technology